 Early jobs are a time for skill-building.

-Even if you have not thought much about your career path, or if the work you're currently doing doesn't directly match what you hope to do in the future, there are many, many skills you can be developing that will transfer to future work experiences.
-Use this time to start to notice and categorize the skills you're developing.
-Ask your supervisor for feedback on where you're doing well and where you're lacking.
+- Even if the work you're currently doing doesn't directly match what you hope to do in the future, there are many skills you can be developing that will transfer to future work experiences. - Use this time to start to notice and categorize the skills you're developing. - Ask your supervisor for feedback on where you're doing well and where you're lacking.
 This self-awareness will be very valuable as you move forward in your career.

-You and your co-worker Natalia are in charge of a homework help club made up of seven students.
-You both have gotten the students settled in and everyone seems to be working on completing their assignments.
-Natalia is sitting down nearby, and you can see she is sneaking looks at her phone.
+- You and your co-worker Natalia are in charge of helping customers fill out a survey. - You both have gotten the customers ready and they are filling out the survey. - Natalia is sitting down nearby, and you can see she is sneaking looks at her phone.
 She then whispers to you, "Come here, you've GOT to see this!"